 - repayments from anyone who owes you money (debtors)

-- housing – rent/mortgage, council rates, strata fees
+- housing – rent or mortgage, council rates, strata fees

 - loan repayments – car loan, personal loan, credit cards

-- utilities – electricity, gas, water, phone, mobile, internet, pay TV
+- utilities – electricity, gas, water, phone, mobile, internet, pay TV, streaming services

 - insurance – home and contents, car, private health, life

 - transport – petrol, registration, repairs, fares, parking fees